paulazoo/behavior/analysis/Docs.md

 ## Outputs to folder:
 - plot_trial#.png every single plot made is saved as a .png.
 - plot_basic_trial#.png every single plot of only leverdata made is saved as a .png.

+## Python2Excel
+For outputting python numpy arrays (e.g. from .npy files) to a specific excel sheet in a specific excel file